drfleming0227/Redfish-Tools/doc-generator/README-base-configuration-file.md

 Copyright 2016-2021 Distributed Management Task Force, Inc. All rights reserved.

-The base configuration file is a JSON file that configures the generated documentation and can include pointers to the <a href="README-content-supplement-configuration-file.md" title="README-content-supplement-configuration-file.md">content supplement configuration file</a> and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-file "README-supplementary-files.md#boilerplate-intro-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplemental files.
+The base configuration file is a JSON file that configures the generated documentation and can include pointers to the [Content supplement configuration file](README-configuration-and-supplemental-files.md#content-supplement-configuration-file "README-configuration-and-supplemental-files.md#content-supplement-configuration-file") and the [boilerplate intro](README-configuration-and-supplemental-files.md#boilerplate-intro-file "README-configuration-and-supplemental-files.md#boilerplate-intro-file") and [boilerplate postscript](README-configuration-and-supplemental-files.md#boilerplate-postscript-file "README-configuration-and-supplemental-files.md#boilerplate-postscript-file") supplemental files.

 The names of some configuration keys differ from their command&#8209;line argument equivalents.
 Unless otherwise noted, the configuration key has the same meaning as its command&#8209;line argument equivalent.
 The `uri_mapping` configuration key is required but all other configuration keys are optional.